Cluster automorphism groups and automorphism groups of exchange graphs: Preliminaries

 \subsection{Finite types and finite mutation types}

-By the classification of cluster algebras of finite type \cite{FZ02}, a cluster algebra is of finite type if and only if there is a seed whose quiver is one of quivers depicted in Figure \ref{fig:quivers of finite types}.
-For a quiver mutation equivalent to a quiver in Figure \ref{fig:quivers of finite types}, we call it a quiver of corresponding type.
-Note that the underlying graphs of quivers in Figure \ref{fig:quivers of finite types} are trees, thus any two quivers with the same underlying graph are mutation equivalent, and they have the same type.\\
+By the classification of cluster algebras of finite type \cite{FZ03}, a cluster algebra is of finite type if and only if there is a seed whose quiver is one of quivers depicted in Figure \ref{fig:quivers of finite types}.
+Note that the underlying graphs of quivers in Figure \ref{fig:quivers of finite types} are trees, thus any two quivers with the same underlying graph are mutation-equivalent.\\

-Now we recall the classification of skew-symmetric cluster algebras of finite mutation type.
-Let us start with definition of block-decomposable quivers.

-\begin{defn}\cite{FST08,FST12} A {\it block} is a quiver isomorphic to one of the quivers with black/white colored vertices shown on Figure \ref{fig:blocks-I-V}.
-Vertices marked in white are called {\it outlets}.
-A connected quiver $Q$ is called {\it block-decomposable} (decomposable for brevity) if it can be obtained from a collection of blocks by identifying outlets of different blocks along some partial matching (matching of outlets of the same block is not allowed), where two arrows with same endpoints and opposite directions cancel out.
-If $Q$ is not block-decomposable then we call $Q$ {\it non-decomposable}.
+\begin{defn} \cite{FST08,FST12} A \emph{block} is a quiver isomorphic to one of the quivers with black / white colored vertices shown on Figure \ref{fig:blocks-I-V}.
+Vertices marked in white are called \emph{outlets}.
+A connected quiver $Q$ is called \emph{block-decomposable} (\emph{decomposable} for brevity) if it can be obtained from a collection of blocks by identifying outlets of different blocks along some partial matching (matching of outlets of the same block is not allowed), where two arrows with same endpoints and opposite directions cancel out.
+If $Q$ is not block-decomposable then we call $Q$ \emph{non-decomposable}.

 \end{defn}